USDRCG/Chemistry-Seminar/README.md

 Hello Chemists,

 This is the repository for materials that will be used in our seminar today.
-Please follow along with the speaker and then feel free to explore after the demo/walk-through.
+Resource materials that may be of interest for general HPC use will be posted under the USDRCG group in the future.
+Thank you again for your participation in the seminar today.